-Apple and Google are really good at user interface design, and each have more than a billion users and a lot of feedback to go on when improving things.
+Apple and Google are really good at user interface design, and each has more than a billion users and a lot of feedback to go on when improving things.

 But it also makes you wonder why those tech companies don't just make an in-car infotainment system.
 Well, know they have.
 The Polestar 2 is the first car to run Google's Android Automotive operating system.
 It's a special version of Android (like the system in all those smartphones) specifically designed for cars.

-It has a ton of Google features built in, including Google Maps, Google Assistant and the Google Play Store, with apps specifically built for the car.
+It has a ton of Google features built-in, including Google Maps, Google Assistant, and the Google Play Store, with apps specifically built for the car.
 It's always connected and extremely fast and responsive.
-There's a 11-inch touch display that's the focal point of the interior, with a screen split into quadrants to give at-a-glance access to the maps, media, phone, and vehicle functions.
+There's an 11-inch touch display that's the focal point of the interior, with a screen split into quadrants to give at-a-glance access to the maps, media, phone, and vehicle functions.

 You can say "Hey Google" to get directions to someplace or adjust in-car functions like the climate control or seat heaters.
 There are apps you can download like Spotify or IHeartRadio that operate over the in-vehicle cellular connection, and more are on the way.

 If you get directions, you get Google Maps point-of-interest search and if you search for something on your phone, it'll appear in your car as well if you're logged in to your Google account in both places.

 There will also be over-the-air updates so your car can get upgrades and new features just like your phone does.
 Google and Polestar worked together for three years to make this system a reality, and it'll be coming to more vehicles as carmakers realize it's easier to outsource this to Google than it is to invent their own, inferior system.